 Tokyo may look overwhelming at first glance, but beneath its scale lies one of the most efficient transport systems in the world.
 Once you understand the basic flow of trains, subways, and key travel tools, moving through the city becomes surprisingly simple and intuitive.
+For visitors, mastering Tokyo’s transport is less about memorising every line and more about understanding the logic behind its organisation.

 A City Built on Rail

 Once you understand a few core systems, navigating Tokyo becomes part of the experience rather than a challenge.
+Rail in Tokyo isn’t just about transportation—it’s a window into how the city functions, its rhythm, and its careful planning.

 Trains: The Backbone of the City